About Veterinarians and the Veterinary Team

 Education

 A typical veterinary student spends about 4,000 hours in the classroom, laboratory, clinical study, and internships.
 The Oregon State University College of Veterinary Medicine is Oregon's only veterinary college; their Web site offers information on the scholastic requirements students must meet to be eligible to enter their veterinary program, as well as information on the application process.
+In 2022, the average student debt for all graduates was $147,258.

-Even after graduating from veterinary school, veterinarians continue to learn about animal health by reading scientific journals and attending professional educational seminars.
+After graduating from veterinary school, veterinarians continue to learn about animal health by reading scientific journals and attending professional educational seminars.
 Oregon requires veterinarians licensed by the state to receive a minimum of 30 hours of continuing education every two years.

 Other Members of the Veterinary Team